Automattic/wp-calypso/client/components/data/query-stats-recent-post-views/README.md

-Query Posts Views
+Query Recent Post Views
 ===========

-`<QueryPostsViews />` is a React component used to request views of a set of posts across a given time period.
+`<QueryRecentPostViews />` is a React component used to request views of a set of posts across a given time period.

 ## Usage